 Zero Touch Provisioning significantly reduces the delivery time, the number of hours spent on an installation and the number of configuration errors during the initial deployment.
 The installation process and initial configuration/staging is now simplified with three simple steps: Racking, Connect on the Network and Power on!

 A Network Security Administrator typically spends 70% of his or her time identifying and remediating known errors.
-In addition, the 80% of outages (source) can be avoided if IT operations teams receive an advanced notice with respect to common issues stemming from hidden configuration skew, forgotten ongoing maintenance, or a combination of lack of adherence to vendor, industry, and high-availability (HA) best practices.
+In addition, the 75% of outages (according to the Uptime’s 2020 annual survey) can be avoided if IT operations teams receive an advanced notice with respect to common issues stemming from hidden configuration skew, forgotten ongoing maintenance, or a combination of lack of adherence to vendor, industry, and high-availability (HA) best practices.
 All these challenges are addressed by Indeni!

 To sum up, ZTP can significantly reduce the initial deployment time and Indeni can reduce the operation time and the unexpected service outages with continuous analysis and remediation.